 If you're like many people, you spend nearly as much time with co-workers as you do with family and friends outside of work.
+Maybe even more.
 That's why it's worth making the effort to get along well with colleagues.
 Just like members of a music group, your team will function better if it works in harmony.

 Created on 02/05/2008

 - Helpguide.org.
 Stress at work.
 Tips to reduce and manage workplace stress.

 - Helpguide.org.
 Effective communication.
 Improving communication skills in business and relationships.